hello-jdj/Vish/README.md

 3. Make your changes and commit them (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature-branch`)
 5. Create a new Pull Request
+6. Optional: Consider adding a screenshot of your work in the PR description.

 Note: Please ensure your code adheres to the existing coding style and includes appropriate tests.- This project is in active development.
 Features may change, and bugs may be present.